 Given that deliverables may be reviewed by various levels of staff in DOHMH or other city organizations, used by members of the healthcare provider community or the public at large, a necessary first question when approaching the development of a deliverable is "who is the audience?"
-Sub-recipients and contractors should confer with DOHMH Program Managers to answer the below questions.
-Sub-recipients and contractors may also want specific language added to their contract scopes of work (SOW) to indicate exactly what DOHMH expects in deliverables.
+Subrecipients and contractors should confer with DOHMH Program Managers to answer the below questions.
+Contractors may also want specific language added to their contract scopes of work (SOW) to indicate exactly what DOHMH expects in deliverables.